Basic examples

 Message sequence numbering

-The keyword autonumber
+The keyword autonumber is used to

 automatically add an incrementing number to messages.